 This is intended to be a cold soba noodle salad, so you will want to pop it in the fridge for a half hour or so.
 But it also tastes pretty darn good at room temp, and if you want to it eat right away, I won’t blame you!

 Store this tasty dish in an airtight container in the fridge for up to five days.
+In fact, it’s a great recipe for meal prep.
 Oh, and Will tells me it tastes really good with a fried egg on top for breakfast!
-For other cold salad recipes, check out my Sugar Snap Pea and Quinoa Salad, Spinach Artichoke Pasta Salad, Healthy Greek Yogurt Broccoli Salad, and No Waste Broccoli Salad with Peanut Dressing.
+So many ways to enjoy this one!

 Peanut Soba Noodles with Roasted Broccoli